wdomon/wdomon.github.io/content/post/azuread-guest-users/index.md

 ![Is anyone else tired of these "welcome messages" in Powershell modules?](Connect.png)

 ### Declare variables
-For SSO configurations, I always lock down the AzureAD Enterprise App to only allow authentication for users in a particular Security Group.
-One thing to note here is that Guest Users can ONLY be added to a cloud security group and CANNOT be added to a security group that has been synced up from OnPrem AD via AzureAD Connect.
-Adding these Guest Users to this cloud group is what grants them the ability within AzureAD to authenticate against the Enterprise App and SSO.
+For SSO configurations, I always lock down the EntraID Enterprise App to only allow authentication for users in a particular Security Group.
+One thing to note here is that Guest Users can ONLY be added to a cloud security group and CANNOT be added to a security group that has been synced up from OnPrem AD via EntraID Connect.
+Adding these Guest Users to this cloud group is what grants them the ability within EntraID to authenticate against the Enterprise App and SSO.
 There's a few ways to grab this group using `Get-MgGroup` but I've found searching by display name to be the most convenient; in this case the group is 'ASG_demo_sso_guests.'
 We're setting `$i` to 0 now so we can use it as a counter to output the total number of Guest Users created.

 ![](variables.png)